lonerapier/lonerapier.github.io/content/thoughts/rl.md

 	- TD(1) updates accumulates error online: $\sum_{t=1}^{T}\alpha\delta_{t}e_{t}(s)=\sum_{t=1}^{T}\gamma^{t-1}\delta_{t}=\alpha(G_{t}-V(St))$
 	- TD(1) is roughly equivalent to every-visit MC, with the only difference that error is updated online per step.
 If the updates are offline, then it is exactly same as MC.

-# 4 Model-free Control
+# 5 Model-free Control

-When environment is too big to model, and our objective is to know the optimal behaviour of an agent.
+When environment is too big to model, and our objective is to know the optimal behavior of an agent.

 > [!note] On-policy vs Off-policy learning
 > - On-policy: Learn about policy $\pi$ while evaluating it and drawing samples from experience.